-Caring Homes has been providing care for over 25 years.
-Every team member receives our unique ‘Living in my World’ dementia training which is accredited by City and Guilds.
+Caring Homes has been providing care for over 29 years.
+Every team member receives our unique ‘Living in my World’ dementia training.

 It highlights the importance of meaningful activities and a stimulating environment for people living with dementia, as well as addressing clinical aspects of care.

-The ‘Food in my World’ training, also accredited by City and Guilds provides the hospitality team and chefs with the skills and knowledge to stimulate senses and increase creativity in the cooking and presentation of food.
+The ‘Food in my World’ training provides the hospitality team and chefs with the skills and knowledge to stimulate senses and increase creativity in the cooking and presentation of food.
 This can provide a much-improved dining experience for residents living with dementia and or dysphagia.

 The length of time people spend in a care home varies according to their needs and preferences.
 Our homes offer permanent care to suit your needs or perhaps a respite stay might be required during a period of convalescence after being in hospital.
 Day Care is also available at many homes to ensure care can continue when a regular carer is unavailable.